feathersjs/docs/guides/basics/frontend.md

 // We will also see when new users get created in real-time client.service('users').on('created', addUser);

-login();
+// Call login right away so we can show the chat window
+// If the user can already be authenticated login();
 ```

+- `addEventListener` is a helper function that lets us add listeners to elements that get added or removed dynamically
+- We also added click event listeners for three buttons. `#login` will get the credentials and just log in with those.
+Clicking `#signup` will signup and log in at the same time.
+It will first create a new user on our API and then log in with that same user information.
+Finally, `#logout` will forget the JWT and then show the login page again.
 - The `#submit` button event listener gets the message text from the input field, creates a new message on the messages service and then clears out the field.
 - Next, we added two `created` event listeners.
 One for `messages` which calls the `addMessage` function to add the new message to the list and one for `users` which adds the user to the list via `addUser`.
 This is how Feathers does real-time and everything we need to do in order to get everything to update automatically.
 - To kick our application off, we call `login()` which as mentioned above will either show the chat application right away (if we signed in before and the token isn’t expired) or the login page.

-## What's next?
+## Using the chat application

 That’s it.
 We now have a plain JavaScript real-time chat frontend with login and signup.
 This example demonstrates many of the core principles of how you interact with a Feathers API.
+You can log in with your GitHub account by following the "Login with GitHub" button, with the email (`hello@feathersjs.com`) and password (`supersecret`) from the user we registered in the [authentication chapter](./authentication.md) or sign up and log in with a different email address.

 If you run into an issue, remember you can find a complete working example [here](https://github.com/feathersjs/feathers-chat).

+## What's next?

 In the final chapter, we'll look at [how to write automated tests for our API](./testing.md).